arfogg/bi_multi_variate_eva/README.md

 **Support:** please [create an issue](https://github.com/arfogg/bi_multi_variate_eva/issues) or contact [arfogg](https://github.com/arfogg) directly.
 Any input on the code / issues found are greatly appreciated and will help to improve the software.

 ## Ongoing tasks

-- [ ] Create requirements.txt with packages and versions
-- [ ] Note requirements.txt in README
 - [ ] Include Dáire acknowledgement statement

 ## Table of Contents